-- The District's current expense rate was supported by a referendum passed in October 2015. - The District assesses a local match tax for the following: Minor Capital, Technology, Reading and Math Resource Teachers, and Extra Time.
-We found the District's match tax rates were consistent with relevant legislation and guidance. - We compared debt service collections based on the debt service rate to principal and interest schedules for FY 2021 and FY 2022 and determined that the rate was sufficient to cover debt services expenditures in FY 2021 and provide the District with a reserve equal to approximately 66% of its FY 2022 debt payments as summarized below.
-District debt service reserves held as of June 30, 2021 were within the range set by the State of Delaware Attorney General.
+- The District's current expense rate was supported by a referendum passed in March 2017. - The District assesses a local match tax for Minor Capital.
+We found the District's Minor Capital match tax rate was consistent with relevant legislation and guidance. - We compared debt service collections based on the debt service rate to principal and interest schedules for FY 2021 and FY 2022 and determined that the rate was sufficient to cover debt services expenditures in FY 2021 and provide the District with a reserve equal to 47.45% of FY 2022 debt payments as summarized below.
+District debt service reserves held as of June 30, 2021, were within the range set by the State of Delaware Attorney General.